jguerrerovid/vidsigner_documentation/docs/1-Components/2-vidwallet.md

 ## Create Credential Workflows

+Following, we present the main flows related to create a new credential including screenshots and a detailed description.

+### Start Create Credential Flow

+In this flow, the user starts on the start screen and selects "New Credential".
+Next, a screen is displayed which displays the identifier selection to the user.
+In the displayed case, three identifier are available because three were registered for the user.
+The number of identifier could also be higher or lower.
+After selecting one identifier the third screen is displayed with all possible ways to create a credential.
+The selected identifier will be used in the credential creation process as subject id.

 | ![Start Screen](../_media/start-screen.png) | ![Select DID Screen](../_media/select-did.png) | ![Start Screen](../_media/create-credential-screen.png) |
 | :-----------------------------------------: | :--------------------------------------------: | :-----------------------------------------------------: |

+### Create Phone Number or Email Credential

+This flow focuses on creating a phone number or email credential.
+When the user selects "connect to your phone number", the second screen will be displayed.
+Next, the user enters the phone number and will receive a TAN code which needs to be entered afterwards.
+In case of the email credential, the third screen is displayed.
+After entering the email address by the user, a code is sent to the email address which has to be entered afterwards.
+In both cases, after entering the correct verification code a credential is added to the list of credentials.

 | ![Start Screen](../_media/create-credential-screen.png) | ![Select DID Screen](../_media/phone-number-screen.png) | ![Start Screen](../_media/email-screen.png) |
 | :-----------------------------------------------------: | :-----------------------------------------------------: | :-----------------------------------------: |